 Describe the purpose of this program: To monitor species, especially vector species for management of populations and testing for arboviruses.
-From Introduction to "Best Management Plans": "Our focus is to collect a representative sample of mosquitoes in a city or town.
-We collect mosquitoes in areas where substantial portions of municipality residents live because we need to determine whether local mosquitoes may be transmitting viruses to people.
+From Introduction to "Best Management Plans" and as outlined in our Integrated Pest and Vector Management Plan (IPVMP): The District focus is to collect a representative sample of mosquitoes in a city or town on a regular basis.
+Historical collection stations are in areas where substantial portions of municipality residents reside to determine arboviral risk.
+Supplemetal trapping may be initiated after WNV/EEE positives are detected from historical surveillance trap sites.
+What months is this program active?
+May-October